-Thank you to everyone who joined us for the Multiethnic Symposium.
-The next Multiethnic Symposium will be held in May 2018.
-Information will be posted here as soon as it becomes available.
+Thank you to everyone who joined us for the 2017 Multiethnic Symposium.
+We look forward to seeing you in 2018.
+The next Multiethnic Symposium will be held May 1-2, 2018.
+Check back later for more details.
+For more information, please call 314-505-7286 or email email@example.com.

 The Seminary’s annual Multiethnic Symposium brings together Lutherans and mission leaders of various ethnicities from across the country for workshops, discussions and worship.
 The symposium explores how the church should engage in ethnic ministry and what it means — and what it will take — to become a truly multiethnic church.